Author

 Thomas Barnard

 Thomas Barnard (1748–1814) was a prominent New England Congregationalist minister whose theological writings, particularly his election sermons, exemplified the moderate Calvinist thought that dominated late eighteenth-century American Protestantism.
-His work reflected the intellectual currents of the Revolutionary and early Federal periods, as he navigated between traditional Reformed doctrine and emerging Enlightenment rationalism.
-Barnard's sermons, including *The Election Sermon*, contributed significantly to the development of American religious discourse during a formative period in the nation's ecclesiastical and political history.
+His work reflected the intellectual currents of the early republic, engaging with questions of divine sovereignty, human agency, and civic virtue during a period of significant theological and political transition.
+Barnard's sermons contributed to the broader discourse on the relationship between religious faith and republican governance that characterized New England ministerial culture in the decades following American independence.

 Works in the Library